ELA's work has been the basis of the several first-ever exhibits devoted to linguistic diversity at museums, galleries, and other venues around NYC.

 ELA hosts and participants in a wide range of outreach events with speakers of endangered languages and with the general public.

-This summer ELA is thrilled to return to its residency at House 4A in Nolan Park on beautiful Governors Island, just a short ferry ride from Lower Manhattan or Red Hook, Brooklyn.
+In 2020 and 2021, ELA was in residency on Governors Island, a cultural hub just a short ferry ride from Lower Manhattan or Red Hook, Brooklyn.

 ELA researchers frequently visit schools and colleges to give presentations on cultural and linguistic diversity, mulitilingualism, linguistics, specific languages, and ELA's work in New York City, among other topics.